ubc-library-rc/intro-git/content/02_getting_started.md

 ![table of basic git commands](figures/git_command.png)

 The best way to learn a langauge is through practice.
-In this workshop we will use Git to setup a new version-controlled project.
+In this workshop we will learn the following Git workflows:

+* Making and maintaining a repository on your machine
+* Creating a repository on Github
+* Syncing local repository with Github
+* Forking projects and working collaboratively

 ## Creating a repository